demirbekiroglu-rgb/demirbekiroglu.github.io/README.md

           <p><b>Music List:</b> A simple app that organizes and displays a list of songs.
 It shows how SwiftUI handles lists, text, and basic data structures.</p>

           <p><b>Ice Cream List:</b> A fun list app that displays different ice cream flavors.
 It is designed using SwiftUI to show basic list formatting and layout.</p>

+          <p><b>Pixel Art:</b> A mini-project where users can create a 10x10 pixel art grid.
+It demonstrates the use of SwiftUI, loops, and user input for interactive graphics.</p>
         `;
       } else if (page === 'bigideas') {
         content.innerHTML = `